mernst/verigames/flash/level_creation_scripts/ReadMe.txt

 	From wcnf or cnf, run makeConstraintFile.py to create a json file.

-	From a json file created by Mike's team, run cnstr/process_constraint_json.py foo, where foo is the root name of the json file
+	From a json file created by Mike's team run cnstr/process_constraint_json.py foo, where foo is the root name of the json file

-	From a level file (constraint of the type "c1 <= v1")
+	From a level file (constraint of the type "c1 <= v1") run ... (not finished...)
 Add a level to the database:

 	Create a description file for the levels, you can do this by hand, or use createDescriptionFile.py